impeccableai/axii-examples/tasks/sleep_pass/README.md

 # Sleep and passthrough
 ## Description
-This script sleeps for a specified amount of time, then copies the content of an input file to an output file.
+This Task sleeps for a specified amount of time, then copies the content of an input file to an output file.
 The sleep duration can be set with the "time" parameter.

 ## Inputs
 - `input` - input file